ExtensityAI/symbolicai/README.md

 ### Few-shot operations

-The `@ai.few_shot` decorator is the more general version of `@ai.zero_shot` and is used to define a custom operation that requires demonstration examples.
+The `@ai.few_shot` decorator is the a generalized version of `@ai.zero_shot` and is used to define a custom operation that requires demonstration examples.
 To give a more complete picture, we present the function signature of the `few_shot` decorator:

 ```python
 def few_shot(prompt: str,